-A narrow sub compartment with a small stream running along the western boundary.
+A narrow subcompartment that runs between a field and a horse paddock with a small stream running along the western boundary.
 The canopy (50% cover) consists of mature and semi-mature trees, with frequent mature cherry and sycamore, occasional willow and birch and rare ash.
 The footpath is kept relatively open, with the mature trees on either side.
 The understorey is varied, including frequent juvenile cherry and elder, occasional birch, hawthorn and sycamore, and rare snowberry, Sitka spruce, gorse, blackthorn, rowan and dog rose.
+There is occasional bark stripping by squirrels of sycamore and cherry trees.
 Regeneration of cherry and elder is occasional.
 Ground flora is dominated by grasses, with abundant creeping buttercup, frequent ground ivy, rosebay willowherb, dock and woodruff, as well as occasional broad buckler fern, cleavers, nettles and wood avens.
 Occasional dead mature trees are present.

-Cpt No. Area (ha) Main Species Year Management Regime Major Management Constraints Designations

-1d 3.09 European larch 1965 High forest
+Cpt No. Area (ha) Main Species Year Management Regime Major Management Constraints Designations 1d 3.09 European larch 1965 High forest

-- • ash trees were thinn ed in 2020 due to